Should I Rent On the Upper West Side vs. Upper East Side?

 Conclusion

-The Upper West Side and the Upper East Side are classic Manhattan neighborhoods that offer various activities and plenty of rental opportunities.
-No matter where tenants decide to live, theyโ€™ll find plenty of things to do and see throughout their lease durations, and will have quick access to public transportation the brings them around the city.
+The Upper West Side vs. Upper East Side is a difficult decision for renters to make, but both are classic Manhattan neighborhoods that offer various activities and plenty of rental opportunities.
+Therefore, no matter where tenants decide to live, theyโ€™ll find plenty of things to do and see throughout their lease durations, and will have quick access to public transportation the brings them around the city.

 Allyson Waddell